mpv-player/mpv/DOCS/man/en/encode.rst

     avoid --oautofps.

 --oac=<codec>
     Specifies the output audio codec.
+This can be a comma separated list of possible codecs to try.
 See --oac=help for a full list of supported codecs.

 --oaoffset=<value>
     Shifts audio data by the given time (in seconds) by adding/removing